sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/Instructions.md

 java -jar software/gatk-package-4.0.4.0-local.jar ApplyBQSR -I sample1_sorted_unique.bam -R reference/chrM.fa \
 	--bqsr-recal-file recal_data_table.txt -O sample1_sorted_unique_recalibrated.bam
 ```
+---

-### Variant Calling: Identifying single nuclotide variants and small indels in our aligned mitochndrial data
+### Part 4: Variant Calling: Identifying single nuclotide variants and small indels in our aligned mitochndrial data
 This is the part of the pipeline that we will use the alignment data to call variants, i.e., differences
 between the aligned reads and the used genome reference.